cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

-If the module needs to work with any `sdk.Msg`s that use interface types, that `sdk.Msg` should be implemented as an interface with getters and setters on the module level and a no-arg constructor function should be passed around to required CLI and REST client commands
+If the module needs to work with any `sdk.Msg`s that use interface types, that `sdk.Msg` should be implemented as an interface with getters and setters on the module level and a no-arg constructor function should be passed around to required CLI and REST client commands.

 For example, in `x/gov`, `Content` is an interface type, so `MsgSubmitProposalI` should also be an interface and implement setter methods: